Myth #8

 The Reality

-When police departments claim a 'federal mandate,' they're either:
+When police departments claim a 'federal mandate,' they're doing one of three things:

-• Misleading: Deliberately misrepresenting federal guidance to avoid community opposition and public debate
+• Misrepresenting federal guidance to avoid community opposition and public debate

-• Deflecting: Using 'the feds made us do it' as cover for a decision they want to make anyway
+• Using 'the feds made us do it' as cover for a decision they wanted to make anyway

-Ask your department: 'Can you show me the specific federal law or regulation that requires you to encrypt routine dispatch communications?'
-They won't be able to—because it doesn't exist.
+Ask your department: 'Can you show me the specific federal law or regulation that requires encrypting routine dispatch communications?'
+They won't be able to — because that law doesn't exist.

 Bottom Line